 The meaning of this article is not to teach how to use the weapons The way to learn how to use them is to use them – preferably while getting advice from someone who knows it… This article focuses on the weapons themselves while letting some questions linger.

-These weapons are in their purest – or basic – form quite dissimilar, but their varieties have common characteristics.
+Both are polearms with a cutting blade, with shaft or handle with an oval cross-section enabling cutting strikes.
+These weapons are in their purest – or basic – form quite dissimilar, but their varieties get closer to the same form.

 Naginata (mowing edge) is a spear weapon with a cutting blade cut and grooved in a very distinctive way.
 The shape of the blade differs from other Japanese weapons.